 Not only does scoring criteria give you a way of objectively ranking candidates - but also provides you with the data to prove you're hiring in the most ethical way possible.

 At Applied, we use a 1-5 star scale to score each question.

 This scale is accompanied by a few bullet points, detailing what a good, bad and mediocre answer would include.

-Whilst most ethical hiring practices you’ll find online will tell you how to avoid explicit discrimination, data-proofing your process will enable you to not only remove bias but also have the data to prove it.
+Whilst most ethical hiring practices you’ll find online will tell you how to avoid explicit discrimination, data-proofing your process will enable you to get the best person for the job.

 You can use candidate’s scores to provide useful, objective feedback and show candidates that they were assessed fairly against the skills needed for the job.

 Hiring decisions won’t be made on the candidates you ‘felt’ were the best...

 You can simply offer the job to the highest scorer.

 Why is scoring criteria ethical?
 It ensures decisions are made based on criteria, not bias.

 4. Structure your interviews